Shoshenq II: Chronology

 The chronological placement of King Heqakheperre Shoshenq IIa depends on his identification, which varies significantly from scholar to scholar, as discussed above.
 Scholars who attribute an independent reign to him generally give him one or two years on the throne (e.g., 877–875 BC in Beckerath 1997), although the complete absence of attestations of a Heqakheperre Shoshenq outside his burial would seem to suggest an extremely short reign.
-Ampler allowances of time tend to be in conjunction with other rulers (like Tutkheperre Shoshenq IIb and Maatkheperre Shoshenq IIc) and trying to not over-exaggerate the reign-length of Osorkon II.
-If an ephemeral successor of King Osorkon I, he would have reigned in c.
+Ampler allowances of time tend to be in conjunction with other rulers (like Tutkheperre Shoshenq IIb and Maatkheperre Shoshenq IIc) and trying to not exaggerate the reign-length of Osorkon II.
+If he was an ephemeral successor of King Osorkon I, he would have reigned in c.
 887 BC.
 If a short-lived successor of Takelot I, he would have reigned in c.
 873 BC.
 If he was identical to Hedjkheperre Shoshenq I, he would have reigned in c.
 943–922 BC and would have been reburied with a new throne name some five decades later.